An In-Depth Comprehensive Functional Testing Tutorial with Types, Techniques, and Examples:

 Tutorial #10: Jubula Open Source Tool tutorial for functionality testing

 What You Will Learn:

-Introduction to Functional testing
+Introduction To Functional Testing

 This is specified in a functional or requirement specification.
-It is a document that describes what a user is permitted to do so that he can determine the conformance of the application or system to it.
-Additionally, sometimes this could also entail actual business side scenarios to be validated.
+It is a document that describes what a user is permitted to do so, that he can determine the conformance of the application or system to it.
+Additionally, sometimes this could also entail the actual business side scenarios to be validated.